LeoDog896/awesome-minestom/README.md

 * [BasicRedstone](https://github.com/TogAr2/BasicRedstone) - Basic redstone implementation
 * [MinestomFluids](https://github.com/TogAr2/MinestomFluids) - Fluid handling and implementation

-## Server Jars
+## Implementations

-*Pre-built jars that allow for server administrators to get a server up and running*
+*Implementation of Minestom that allow for server administrators to get a server up and running*

 * [microstom](https://github.com/KlainStom/microstom) - A lightweight jar with only the smallest of defauts.
 * [Sabre](https://github.com/Project-Cepi/Sabre) - A customizable and simple server jar.